onatbas/headless-chrome/README.md

 and if you're not going to add this to hub, you will want to prevent this fro being built over and over again.

+You'll need to build this one first before moving to test suites.
+You may simply use the shell script in the folder.

 ### /robot